project-chip/connectedhomeip/docs/silabs/general/CUSTOM_MATTER_DEVICE.md

 such as the On/Off, Level Control and Color Control clusters are required for a lighting application device type.

-Clicking on the blue settings icon on the right hand side of the application will bring you to the zap configuration settings for that cluster.
+Clicking on the blue settings icon on the right side of the application brings you to the zap configuration settings for that cluster.
 Each cluster has some required attributes that may cause compile-time errors if they are not selected in the zap configuration.
 Other attributes are optional and are allowed to be disabled.
 Clusters also have a list of client-side commands, again some